kindlerprince/MultiLayerPerceptron/README.md

     according to the training data
     - Number of labels can be changed but is should be also
     according to the training data
-    - Number of nodes in hidden can also be modified
+    - Number of nodes in hidden layer can also be modified

 *Note :- Instruction to modify the parameters are commented in the source code*
 * To know about neural network a pdf file attached in this repository